Russia revels in Trump victory, looks to sanctions relief

-MOSCOW For all their mutual praise, Russian President Vladimir Putin and U.S. President-elect Donald Trump are likely to disagree on many things.
+MOSCOW (Reuters) - For all their mutual praise, Russian President Vladimir Putin and U.S. President-elect Donald Trump are likely to disagree on many things.

 But Trump's election win could hand Moscow an elusive prize - the lifting or easing of Western sanctions.